 The result set of a SQL

-statement used in lieu of an expressions-list must return exactly the same number of fields as the table if no fields-list is specified, or the same number of fields specified in the fields-list if one is provided.For example,
+SELECTstatement used in lieu of an expressions-list must return exactly the same number of fields as the table if no fields-list is specified, or the same number of fields specified in the fields-list if one is provided.For example,

 INSERT INTO t SELECT V, W, X, Y, Z from t2 Or INSERT INTO t (A, C, E) SELECT V, X, Z from t2The eXtremeSQL-specific “record-data” form of the

-statement allows the application to, instead of providing a “fields-list”, specify the address of a C structure containing the field values to be inserted.
+INSERTstatement allows the application to, instead of providing a “fields-list”, specify the address of a C structure containing the field values to be inserted.
 The C structure must correspond exactly to the table as defined in the database schema.For example, the following method call uses the data supplied in structure

-:engine.executeStatement( “INSERT INTO Person %r”, &person );Insert or update
+personto create a new row in tablePerson:engine.executeStatement( “INSERT INTO Person %r”, &person );Insert or update

 The

-clause.
+insert or updatestatement searches first for an object having the unique key value(s) specified in thevaluesclause.
 If found the object will be updated; if not found a new object will be created.
 Note that it is mandatory that the first column(s) in the statement are primary keys to locate the object.This statement can be applied to objects with any type of field and is especially useful with fields of type

-parameter is modified via the SQL set command:set append_mode trueFor example the following statement would create a simple table and populate the
+sequence.
+Forsequencesandvectorsthis statement can be used to insert new values or append values to existing fields.
+To append values theappend_modemust be set to true, which is the default.
+Otherwise the vector or sequence values will be overwritten.
+Theappend_modeparameter is modified via the SQL set command:set append_mode trueFor example the following statement would create a simple table and populate the

-field with 3 values:create table t(id string primary key, day sequence(unsigned(4) asc)); insert into t values(1, [1,2,3]);The following statement would append 3 values to the existing object with
+sequencefield with 3 values:create table t(id string primary key, day sequence(unsigned(4) asc)); insert into t values(1, [1,2,3]);The following statement would append 3 values to the existing object with

-:insert or update into t values(1, [4,5,6]);The following statements would overwrite the existing sequence with new values:
+key=1:insert or update into t values(1, [4,5,6]);The following statements would overwrite the existing sequence with new values:

 set append_mode false insert or update into t values(1, [7,8,9]);Bulk insert